DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 realized how much the art factory represented the creative image of Amsterdam.
 Urban Resort received around a hundred requests over the years from city hall to show around foreign groups of officials.
-‘They came from everywhere: Kazakhstan, Russia, Germany, you name it’, Jaap remembers.
+‘They came from everywhere: Kazakhstan, Russia, Germany, you name it’, Jaap Draaisma remembers.

 > They were invited, of course, because Amsterdam officials were loving
 > the building too.
 It was a raw place, but also comfortable somehow,